ceph/ceph/doc/cephfs/upgrading.rst

 differences.
 For this reason, it's necessary during any cluster upgrade to reduce the number of active MDS for a file system to one first so that two active MDS do not communicate with different versions.
-Further, it's also necessary to take standbys offline as any new CompatSet flags will propogate via the MDSMap to all MDS and cause older MDS to suicide.
+Further, it's also necessary to take standbys offline as any new CompatSet flags will propagate via the MDSMap to all MDS and cause older MDS to suicide.

 The proper sequence for upgrading the MDS cluster is: